micah686/VnManager/Notes.md

 - [ ] Set up some sort of wait timer/pause bool to prevent trying to load another Vn once one is selected(for use when someone holds down, aand it tries to load a large amount)
 - [X] Prevent user from playing a game while playing another one
 - [ ] Replace FlowDocument with a BBCodeBlock, and have a converter to convert the vndb local URLs to standard BBCode URLs
-- [ ] Fix the Tags collection messing up swhen switching between games
+- [X] Fix the Tags collection messing up when switching between games
+- [ ] Fix the issue where it doesn't show Processing when it's getting a lot of characters(like 751)

 ## Entity Framework Notes